What are Phytonutrients

 Alpha and Beta - Carotene for example which are found in yellow and orange foods can be converted into Vitamin A, used in the immune system and is essential for good ocular health.

-In red and pink foods such as Watermelon, you will find Lycopene, a Carotenoid which has links to reducing prostate cancer.
+In red and pink foods such as Watermelon or Tomatoes, you will find Lycopene, a Carotenoid which has links to reducing the chance of cancer.

 Ellagic Acid can be found in berries;